Irish health service hit by 'very sophisticated' ransomware attack

 DUBLIN (Reuters) -Ireland’s health service operator shut down all its IT systems on Friday to protect them from a “significant” ransomware attack, crippling diagnostic services, disrupting COVID-19 testing and forcing hospitals to cancel many appointments.

-An international cyber crime gang was behind the attack, Ireland’s minister responsible for e-government said, describing it as possibly the most significant cyber crime attempt against the Irish state.
+An international cyber crime gang was behind the attack, Ireland’s minister responsible for e-government Ossian Smyth said, describing it as possibly the most significant cyber crime attempt against the Irish state.

 Ireland’s COVID-19 vaccination programme was not directly affected, but the attack was affecting IT systems serving all other local and national health provision, the head of the Health Service Executive (HSE) said.

-“This is not espionage.
-It was an international attack, but this is just a cyber criminal gang looking for money,” minister Ossian Smyth told the national broadcaster RTE, saying he was unable to share all the information he had.
+“We are very clear we will not be paying any ransom,” Prime Minister Micheál Martin told reporters.

-The HSE had not yet received a ransom demand, officials said.
-The gang exploited a previously unknown vulnerability, a so-called “zero-day” attack because the software maker has had zero days’ notice to fix the hole.
+The HSE’s chief described the attack as “very sophisticated.”
+Officials said the gang exploited a previously unknown vulnerability, known as a ‘zero-day’ attack because the software maker has zero days’ notice to fix the hole.

-It shut down the system as a precaution after discovering the attack in the early hours of Friday morning and will seek to gradually reopen the network over the course of the weekend or possibly longer, Smyth said.
+Authorities shut down the system as a precaution after discovering the attack in the early hours of Friday morning and will seek to gradually reopen the network, although that will take “some days”, Martin said.

 The attack was largely affecting information stored on central servers and officials said they were not aware that any patient data had been compromised.
 Hospital equipment was not impacted, with the exception of radiography services.

-“More services are working than not today,” the HSE’s Chief Operations Officer Anne O’Connor told RTE.
+“More services are working than not today,” the HSE’s Chief Operations Officer Anne O’Connor told national broadcaster RTE.

 “However, if this continues to Monday, we will be in a very serious situation and will be cancelling many services.
 At this moment, we can’t access lists of people scheduled for appointments on Monday so we don’t even know who to cancel.”